 The Canal & River Trust is a registered charity formed in 2012 to care for 2,000 miles of historic inland waterways across England and Wales.
 Our vision is for living waterways that transform places and enrich lives.

-The Trust needs to collect and use personal information about a range of individual people that it interacts with.
+The Trust needs to collect and use personal information about a range of individuals that it interacts with.
 By providing information to us (either in person, by letter, phone or email), those individuals agree to the processing set out in the relevant Privacy Schedules set out below.

 The Trust acts as a data controller in respect of the personal data we process.
-Our Data Protection Officer is Tom Deards, Head of Legal and Governance Services and he can be contacted by emailing firstname.lastname@example.org.
+Our data protection officer is Tom Deards, legal and governance director and he can be contacted by emailing firstname.lastname@example.org

 Please see our privacy schedule for supporters which provides detail on how we collect, use and share personal information of the Trust’s supporters (including Trust Friends, donors, legacy supporters and others who have responded to our mailings, campaigns or competitions).